 Symptoms and Complications

-The signs and symptoms of fibrocystic breast disease include:
+The signs and symptoms of fibrocystic breasts include:

 - one or more lumps in your breasts, which may or may not be painful

 Some cysts are very small, but others can be as large as a hen's egg.
 If you apply pressure, larger cysts may change shape slightly and can be moved around a bit under your skin.